Dr Jane Evison is a member of the Centre for International Education Research and is a Senior Fellow of the HEA.

 Jane joined the School in 2005.
 Before this she taught Discourse Analysis in the School of English Studies here at Nottingham where she also conducted her doctoral research into interaction in Higher Education talk using corpus linguistic and fine-grained analysis.

-Jane is the programme leader of the MA in Teaching English to Speakers of Other Languages (web-based).
+Jane is the programme leader of the MA in Teaching English to Speakers of Other Languages (Online).
 She teaches on both the face-to-face and web-based MA TESOL programmes and also has substantial experience of teaching at the University's campus in Malaysia.

 Jane researches talk and interaction, the discourse of teacher education and other learning contexts, and teacher professionalism in international settings.
-She is a member of the British Association of Applied Linguistics and the Inter-varietal Applied Corpus Studies Research Centre.

 Jane is currently researching voluntary English language provision in the East Midlands with Cora Lindsay, Renata Seredyńska and Smaragda Kampouri.
 This research focuses on language teaching for… read more